 DevPartner supports all Visual Studio managed code languages, as well as unmanaged C/C++.
-DevPartner can also collect coverage data for Visual Basic and Visual C++ 6.0 applications, as well as JScript and VBScript Web applications when using Internet Explorer (IE) or Internet Information Services (IIS).
+DevPartner can also collect coverage data for JScript and VBScript Web applications when using Internet Explorer (IE) or Internet Information Services (IIS).

-Refer to "DevPartner Studio Supported Project Types" on page 339 for a complete list of languages and project types supported in each version of Visual Studio.
+Refer to "DevPartner Studio Supported Project Types" on page 335 for a complete list of languages and project types supported in each version of Visual Studio.